wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-latitude | Number | Latitude of the location longitude | Number | Longitude of the location
+latitude | Number | Latitude of the location. longitude | Number | Longitude of the location.

 ## User